-The proposed budget maintains all service levels across the system on the noninstructional side.
+The proposed budget maintains all service levels across the system on the non-instructional side.
 Full-Time Equivalent (FTE) 5.0 Custodial positions were maintained through the new System Priority Funding, which may have otherwise had to be reduced.
-An additional 16.5 FTE are included to enhance service levels in a couple areas including: 10.5 FTE for Custodial staffing to address COVID-19 cleaning protocols and 6 FTE to strengthen Human Resource services.
+An additional 26.5 FTE are included to enhance service levels in several areas including: 10.5 FTE for Custodial staffing to address COVID-19 cleaning protocols, 6 FTE in the Service Desk area to address distance learning challenges, 3 FTE in Student Information Systems/Sharepoint, 1 Secretary FTE in Student Success and 6 FTE to strengthen Human Resource services.
+An additional 2.9 CUPE 1328 FTE from the System Priority Funding will be allocated over the next several weeks.